filecoin-project/community/Storage Provider Incubation Center/README.md

  Storage providers who joined this program can just run with [venus-sealer](https://github.com/filecoin-project/venus-sealer), [venus-wallet](https://github.com/filecoin-project/venus-wallet) and make sure to connect with a distributed mining pool then can run with one or a few nodes at the same time. it will be easier to build your own node on the largest distributed storage network.
 Happy Mining!

- ##### As a storage provider of Incubation Center:

- Candidates should start submitting applications 2 weeks before each milestone, and the application submission period is 1 week.

- Our team will start to review the application to select the storage providers to join this program, and the review period is also 1 week.

  #### Venus Master Fellowship Program (Track 2)